 They got on better than Barry had hoped.
 Was this the same woman who had thrown him frosty-faced glances on the free bus to the supermarket? he wondered.
 The one who'd frowned at him when he hung his less than white underwear out to dry?
 Once you got to know her she was a wonderfully warm person, he thought, and most forthcoming with-lively conversation.
 Of course, the mention of the Premium Bond win had made all the difference.
 He gave a wry smile as he stole a glance at Edna's kitchen calendar which she hadn't yet turned over from yesterday.

 It was inevitable that their little tete-a-tete would eventually come round to the subject of his win.

 "I can help you spend it, you know," Edna suggested rather too presumptuously as she poured Earl Grey tea from her best bone-china teapot into delicate matching cups.
 "How about a nice holiday?"

 "What... together?
-Oh no, whatever would the neighbours think!"
-Barry exclaimed, mimicking precisely Edna's previously formal demeanour.
+Ooooh..., whatever would the neighbours think!"
+Barry replied, mimicking Edna's previously formal demeanour precisely.